• Skip to primary navigation

 After rising, lightly punch down the dough to release air.
 Then, knead for 1-2 minutes, or until it forms a smooth ball again.

-Kneaded bagel dough in a bowl.
+Kneaded dough resting in a large bowl.

 Proofed bagel dough in a mixing bowl.